typeable/compaREST/test/golden/common/servers/report.md

 ### Server `http://missing.url`

-Couldn't find a matching server.
+The server was removed.

 ### Server `http://{x}variable.path/{y}/{openVariable1}/{openVariable2}`

-Enum value `a` is not supported.
+Enum value `a` has been removed.

-Expected a variable to be open (any value), but it wasn't.
+A variable has been changed from being open to being closed.